skycoin/cxo/readme.md

 var container = skyobject.SkyObjects(data.NewDB())
 container.RegisterSchema(Board{}) // Register Schema.
 ```
-### Store Object
+#### Store Object
-Objects can be saved into the container using the `Save(hr IHashObject) Href` member function of the container.
+Objects can be stored into the container using the `Save(hr IHashObject) Href` member function of the container.
 The input of the function needs to be of type IHashObject.